1. When should soil be sampled?

 5. How do I go about collecting the sample?

 With a shovel, dig a hole to the sampling depth.
-Cut a ½" slice from the face of the hole and trim the sides so you have a vertical slice of soil.
+Cut a ½" slice from the side of the hole and trim the edges so you have a vertical slice of soil.

 6. How many sub-samples should I collect from each area?